dgelsin/QBB_Puerto_Rico_2016/README.md

 **Get rRNA fasta files**
 > `Open Chrome.app and go to

+We will be doing all our alignments with a very fast aligner for both DNA & RNA called hisat2, written by Daehwan Kim in Dr. Steven Salzberg's lab.
+This is the succesor to tophat2 and should be incorporated into pipelines that use full alignments.
+Take a look at the manual for explanation of options: https://ccb.jhu.edu/software/hisat2/manual.shtml

 **Build rRNA hisat2 index**
 > `$ hisat2-build /path/to/HFX_NCBI_rRNA.fa /path/to/index/*prefix*`

 We first need to build an index of our rRNA reference sequences.
 The *prefix* can be anything you want, but usually something logical is best like *HFX_NCBI_rRNA*

 **Align reads to rRNA & extract reads that do not align (eg mRNA)**